12 Nov CSN and CISA Announce New Cyber Resource Catalog

 Media Contact: firstname.lastname@example.org

-Cybercrime Support Network and CISA Announce New Victim Resource Catalog
+Cybercrime Support Network and CISA Announce New Cyber Resource Catalog

 A Searchable Catalog of Resources for Individuals and Small Businesses Impacted by a Cyber Incident

 Nov.
-12, 2020 (ANN ARBOR, MICH) — Cybercrime Support Network (CSN) and the Cybersecurity and Infrastructure Security Agency (CISA) are proud to announce the launch of a Victim Resource Catalog (VRC) on FraudSupport.org.
+12, 2020 (ANN ARBOR, MICH) — Cybercrime Support Network (CSN) and the Cybersecurity and Infrastructure Security Agency (CISA) are proud to announce the launch of a Cyber Resource Catalog (CRC) on FightCybercrime.org.
 This searchable, online catalog of resources is available for individuals and small businesses impacted by a cyber incident to assist in response, reporting, and security reinforcement after a cyber incident occurs.
 State, local, tribal and territorial (SLTT) agencies can also use the resource to refer residents in need of help.

-CSN encourages everyone to visit FraudSupport.org/Victim-Resource-Catalog/ to check out the new Victim Resource Catalog and share with family and friends.
+CSN encourages everyone to visit the new Cyber Resource Catalog and share with family and friends.

 About Cybercrime Support Network